tetratelabs/qcon-labs/docs/circuit_breakers.md

 kubectl apply -f outlier-web-frontend.yaml
 ```

-If we repeat the test, we might get a similar distribution of responses the first time, however, if we repeat the command again (once the outliers were kicked out), we'll get a much better distribution:
+If we repeat the test, we might get a similar distribution of responses the first time.
+However, if we repeat the command (once the outliers were ejected), we'll get a much better distribution:

 ```shell
 kubectl exec deploy/fortio-deploy -c fortio -- \